Caller Times Best of The Best 2008 & 2009We Know Kids

-Once your baby arrives, your delivery nurse will contact the Children’s Clinic physician on call.
-A Children’s Clinic physician will examine your baby within 24 hours of his/her birth.
+Once your baby arrives, your delivery nurse will contact The Children’s Clinic physician on call.
+A clinic physician will examine your baby within 24 hours of his/her birth.
 Each day of your hospital stay, one of our physicians will see you and your baby to discuss important feeding and health issues.
 Routinely babies are seen within one to two weeks post discharge from the hospital for a well baby check-up.
 However, breast fed babies will sometimes need a visit to the office sooner.

 BENEFITS OF BREAST FEEDING

+Feeding Expert from Similac.
 There are many benefits to breastfeeding for both mom and baby, even if you are only able to do so for a short time.
 Breast milk is supplied with antibodies that help protect infants from bacteria and viruses.
 Studies have shown that babies who are not breastfed are sick more often and are more likely to develop a wide range of infectious diseases including ear infections, diarrhea and respiratory infections.

 Another benefit of breast milk is that it is the most complete form of nutrition available for infants.
 It has just the right amount of fat, sugar, water, and protein needed for a baby’s development.
 Nursing helps mother’s burn extra calories, making it easier to lose weight associated with pregnancy.
 Breastfeeding has been found to lower the risk of both breast and ovarian cancers.